 After everyone encountered travel mayhem, the Richardson Lab all made it to the Evolution meeting in Portland, Oregon – presenting new work on rats, mice, beavers, muskrats and… frogs!
 Kerry and Georgi participated in the great undergraduate diversity program.

-We finished up our ddRAD sequencing this month with the Munshi-South lab at Fordham.
-200 new rats from Salvador, Brazil join our multi-city comparative landscape genetics project.
+First, there was a big graduation/fledging of 4 seniors in the lab.
+Congratulations Laura, John, Sarah and Peter – you will be missed!
+After graduation, we finished up our ddRAD sequencing this month with the Munshi-South lab at Fordham.
+Georgi and Jonathan extracted 200 new rats from Salvador, Brazil, which join our multi-city comparative landscape genetics project.

 Jonathan visited Stonehill College to talk about landscape genetics and urban evolution during the weekly seminar in the Biology Department.
 It was great to finally see Stonehill and meet everyone in the department.
 Thank you to Nick Block and Bronwyn Bleakley for the invitation and stimulating discussions!

 We are proud!
 The first two Richardson Lab alums are starting graduate school this month.
 Mary Burak (’15) is now a PhD student at Yale, using landscape genetics and spatial ecology to manage human-wildlife conflict in east Africa.
 Nikelle Petrillo (’16) is starting the graduate bioinformatics program at Northeastern University in Boston, looking at transcriptional regulation in human diseases.
 Good luck Mary and Nikelle!